Life As an Archivist

 - Director of Archives

 - Curatorial Specialist

-New jobs are being produced at a rate of 14.3% which is lower than average.
-The Bureau of Labor Statistics predicts 1,000 new jobs for Archivists by 2026.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+In the United States, there were 6,800 jobs for Archivist in 2016.
+New jobs are being produced at a rate of 14.7% which is above the national average.
+The Bureau of Labor Statistics predicts 1,000 new jobs for Archivist by 2026.
+There will be an estimated 800 positions for Archivist per year.